pimdebaere/typescript-book/docs/enums.md

 })(Tristate || (Tristate = {}));
 ```

-let's focus on the line `Tristate[Tristate["False"] = 0] = "False";`.
+Let's focus on the line `Tristate[Tristate["False"] = 0] = "False";`.
 Within it `Tristate["False"] = 0` should be self explanatory, i.e. sets `"False"` member of `Tristate` variable to be `0`.
 Note that in JavaScript the assignment operator returns the assigned value (in this case `0`).
 Therefore the next thing executed by the JavaScript runtime is `Tristate[0] = "False"`.
 This means that you can use the `Tristate` variable to convert a string version of the enum to a number or a number version of the enum to a string.
 This is demonstrated below:

 ```ts
 enum Tristate {